uhub/awesome-c-sharp/README.md

 * [CodeHubApp/CodeHub](https://github.com/CodeHubApp/CodeHub) - CodeHub is an iOS application written using Xamarin
 * [dotnet/corefx](https://github.com/dotnet/corefx) - This repo contains the .NET Core foundational libraries, called CoreFX.
 It includes classes for collections, file systems, console, XML, async and many others.
 We welcome contributions.
-* [dotnet/roslyn](https://github.com/dotnet/roslyn) - The .NET Compiler Platform ("Roslyn") provides open-source C# and Visual Basic compilers with rich code analysis APIs.
 * [dotnet/coreclr](https://github.com/dotnet/coreclr) - This repo contains the .NET Core runtime, called CoreCLR, and the base library, called System.Private.Corelib (or mscorlib).
 It includes the garbage collector, JIT compiler, base .NET data types and many low-level classes.
 We welcome contributions.
+* [dotnet/roslyn](https://github.com/dotnet/roslyn) - The Roslyn .NET compiler provides C# and Visual Basic languages with rich code analysis APIs.
 * [mxgmn/WaveFunctionCollapse](https://github.com/mxgmn/WaveFunctionCollapse) - Bitmap & tilemap generation from a single example with the help of ideas from quantum mechanics.
+* [aspnet/AspNetCore](https://github.com/aspnet/AspNetCore) - ASP.NET Core is a cross-platform .NET framework for building modern cloud-based web applications on Windows, Mac, or Linux.
 * [dotnet-architecture/eShopOnContainers](https://github.com/dotnet-architecture/eShopOnContainers) - Easy to get started sample reference microservice and container based application.
 Cross-platform on Linux and Windows Docker Containers, powered by .NET Core 2.1, Docker engine and optionally Azure, Kubernetes or Service Fabric.
 Supports Visual Studio 2017, VS for Mac and CLI based environments with Docker CLI, dotnet CLI, VS Code or any other code editor.
 * [mono/mono](https://github.com/mono/mono) - Mono open source ECMA CLI, C# and .NET implementation.
 * [aspnet/Blazor](https://github.com/aspnet/Blazor) - Blazor is an experimental .NET web framework using C#/Razor and HTML that runs in the browser with WebAssembly